Every destination has its own story to tell.

 Engman Public Natatorium opened in 1922.
 Now it’s transformed into the Indiana University South Bend Civil Rights Heritage Center.
 The center is committed to educating people on contemporary issues of social justice and civil rights.
 It documents, preserves and shares our area’s civil rights history, including the movement to integrate the natatorium.

-Indiana’s first zoo hosts more than 500 animals and boasts many rare and endangered species.
-Among them you’ll find okapi, amur tigers, snow leopard, red panda and spider monkeys.
+Indiana’s first zoo hosts more than 400 animals and boasts many rare and endangered species.
+Among them you’ll find a white rhino, okapi, amur tigers, snow leopard, red panda and spider monkeys.
 Enjoy 23 acres of beautifully landscaped zoo grounds, take a ride on the Potawatomi Zoo Train and don’t forget to visit the full-service concession stand and gift shop.

 South Bend Chocolate Company

 There’s only one way to experience the magic behind South Bend Chocolate Company — by touring it.
 You’ll get an inside look at how chocolate is made and an opportunity to make your own.
+Afterward you can check out the museum, which chronicles the history of chocolate making around the world.
 Reservations are best for large groups.
 The tour is 45 minutes long.

 South Bend Museum of Art